 Surface Treatment

-- Limited penetration – typically 1–5mm deep
+- Shallow penetration — typically 1–5mm into the surface

 Thermal Modification

-- Chemical-free process – environmentally friendly
+- Chemical-free process — uses only heat and steam

 - Used for cladding, decking, and outdoor furniture

-Timber Treatment Classes Explained
+3. Timber Treatment Classes Explained

 | Use Class | Service Condition | Typical Applications | Biological Risk |